mosaicnetworks/evm-lite-wallet/README.md

 ## Installation

-To build and run `EVM-Lite Wallet`, simply execute the command:
+To build and run `EVM-Lite Wallet`, download / clone this repository, then simply execute the command:

 ```console
 make